 However, it’s also common for the wrong things to end up in them.
 This makes recyclers’ jobs both more complicated and costly.

 Want to avoid making a mistake?
-Here’s our guide to doing the right thing.
+Here’s our guide to to recycle Christmas decorations and doing the right thing.

 Can you recycle Christmas trees?

 Real Christmas trees are easily recycled and often turned into wood chippings.
 Some local authorities have special collections or organise drop-off points so it’s worth checking if yours does.